FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th May 2015.md

 traffic management plan for Abbeyfeale.

-The Mayor stated that Items 5 (b) and (c) would be taken together:--- 10
+The Mayor stated that Items 5 (b) and (c) would be taken together:
+---
+10

 (b)